-The southern province of Dong Nai has lured 16 foreign direct investment (FDI) projects worth almost US$163 million since the start of the year, announced the provincial Department of Planning and Investment.
+The southern province of Dong Nai attracted nearly US$980 million of foreign investment so far this year, equal to 97% of its target for the whole year, according to the provincial Department of Planning and Investment.

 Several major domestic and foreign groups will be committing to projects in the Mekong Delta city of Can Tho after signing memoranda of understanding on investment next month.